Why do so many businesses choose QuickBooks Online as their accounting software? Check out these six benefits of QuickBooks Online for startups.

 Once your startup starts to take on sparkplug employees, be sure to tax them properly.
 Make sure you pay your state and federal payroll taxes no later than three days from payday.

-Uncle Sam and his men come hard for people who don't pay their payroll taxes on time.
+The government does not hold back on businesses who don't pay their payroll taxes on time.
 And if they can prove you intentionally made this error, well, now we're talking about a federal crime.

 Taxes sure do sound like a lot of legwork, don't they?
 The truth is, taxes don't have to be your problem.
 All business owners have to do is be a stickler for paperwork.
-Whether it's you or some lovely assistant, be a hound dog for copies of everything - invoices, receipts, and bank statements for sure.
+Whether it's you or a lovely assistant, be a hound dog for copies of everything - invoices, receipts, and bank statements for sure.

 But, the reason taxes don't have to be your headache is because you can ask your bookkeeper to wrap your statements and invoices up in a bow and send them off to your accountant in one fell swoop.
 The rest, as they say, will be history.

 At Zeni, we can fill this need (plus some!) for all customers enrolled in a Zeni Bookkeeping, Full Service, or CFO Plan by helping you maintain accurate records for your business year-round, and manage your annual tax preparations and filings.

 Built specifically to meet the needs of startups, Zeni gives startups an AI-powered finance team to automatically manage everything finance-related for their business — bookkeeping & accounting, invoicing, bill pay, yearly taxes, reporting, expense management, and more.

 Available to Zeni customers only, Zeni Tax handles federal, state and local tax returns — including the R&D Tax Credit when applicable — as well as year-round tax and compliance support for its customers for a low annual fee.